 Social sharing: SumoMe or AddThis

 One draw-back to Squarespace is that the social share buttons on blog posts are TEENY TINY.
 Which, makes it really hard for anyone to share.
 We all want our blogs to be shared more, right?
 Lucky for you, SumoMe and AddThis can be easily integrated into your site to enhance social sharing.
-If you scroll to the bottom of this post, you can see SumoMe is installed on my site!
-Here’s a tutorial to integrate AddThis!
 Watch the video below to see how I integrate SumoMe.

 Click-to-tweet in Squarespace